 Pool replastering costs in OBX vary based on pool size, current surface condition, and the finish you choose.
 Standard white plaster is the most affordable option, while pebble aggregate finishes carry a higher price point but last significantly longer.
 Contact Duck Pool & Spa for a free, no-obligation estimate specific to your pool.

 Surface cracks, staining, and rough texture that covers isolated areas may be addressable with spot repairs.
-Widespread plaster failure, peeling, delamination, or a pool that’s 12+ years old without prior replastering typically calls for a full resurface.
+Widespread plaster failure, peeling, delamination, or a pool that’s 12+ years old without prior replastering typically calls for a full replaster.
 A free on-site inspection from our team is the best way to get an accurate answer.

 Yes.
 The replastering process is the same for saltwater pools, but finish selection matters more.
 Quartz and pebble aggregate finishes hold up better to the corrosive chemistry of saltwater systems than standard white plaster.
 We’ll recommend the right finish based on your pool type and usage.